🧡 Skip to main content🔍 Skip to search

 Log types

-Logs are separated by their type into two files, namely, into Service.log and Workshop.log files.
-While Service.log contains information on all processes initiated by Automation Workshop Service (including execution of actual automatic processes), Workshop.log is logging events connected with Automation Workshop Manager and interaction between Service.
+Logs are separated by type into two files: Service.log and Workshop.log.
+While Service.log contains information on all processes initiated by Automation Workshop Service (including execution of actual automatic processes), Workshop.log logs events connected with Automation Workshop Manager and the interaction between the Service and Manager.

-Note that the location of main Automation Workshop log files Workshop.log and Service.log is accessible as a dynamic variable by using Variable Wizard.
-Log files location variable can be found in Settings located in Internal category.
-Log files location variable always returns current location of main log files.
+Note that the location of the main Automation Workshop log files, Workshop.log and Service.log, is accessible as a dynamic variable by using the Variable Wizard.
+The Log files location variable can be found in Settings, located in the Internal category.
+The Log files location variable always returns the current location of the main log files.

-And last, besides of writing information into global log file, each Task is capable to additionally log its performance into separate log file.
-This additional log file can be specified in the Log tab of Task Properties.
+Lastly, besides writing information into the global log file, each Task is capable of additionally logging its performance into a separate log file.
+This additional log file can be specified in the Log tab of the Task Properties.

 Depending on particular circumstances, each location has its advantages.
-For example, Automation Workshop Log Pane shows messages of events that have occurred after opening Automation Workshop Manager; however, it is also the most visible location.
+For example, the Automation Workshop Log Pane shows messages for events that have occurred after opening Automation Workshop Manager; however, it is also the most visible location.

-On the contrary, a separate log file assigned for the particular Task may contain the most detailed information on Tasks performance, yet the amount of information can be too excessive to display in common log.
+On the contrary, a separate log file assigned for a particular Task may contain the most detailed information on the Task's performance, yet the amount of information can be too excessive to display in the common log.

 Log levels